sammlapp/training_gui/plan.md

 - install on a remote machine accessed via SSH
 - replace native filesystem / other native system interactions with text fields or other working alternatives
 - avoid system alerts/dialogues, which won't work
+- add Global Settings page with option to switch between remote and desktop versions
 - make sure none of the other features depend on electron
 - provide instructions for port forwarding to access the gui on a web browser
+- launch from CLI with argument for HTTP forwarding port
+- will need to refactor the backend: in desktop mode, use electronAPI, in remote server mode, use aiohttp or something for the API calls; extract shared functionality between the two modes to separate functions to avoid redundancy
+- Streamlit has some nice backend support for multiple users using the same hosted app, but ours will not.
+Think carefully about what would happen if multiple users used the app.
+This gets quite a bit more complicated
 - would be huge if task management can be integrated across users; eg what if two people run the app on the same server, should have a central task management system and run jobs sequentially

 alternatively, could run backend on remote, run frontend locally, connect to backend via GUI on frontend.
 This seems more complicated overall because it requires more custom IPC.

 ## Training
-need logging: perhaps training run logs to a log file in the output dir, and main backend process checks this log for progress updates such as "loading training data", "initializing model", "running training"
+Logging: now the output of train_model.py and inference.py are logged to a file in the output directory specified in the config file.
+We should be able to read this output log using the main backend process / task management system, to check on the status of the running job.
+Or in train_model.py we can write the status to a separate "status.txt" file in the output directory, or there could be another solution for task monitoring of training/inference tasks running int he background. checks this log for progress updates such as "downloading and initializing model", "loading training data", "running training"

 Implement a Training tab with a Configure Training Run panel and task monitoring of training runs, similar to the Inference tab and Inference task tracking system.